Hollande asks Europe for patience with France, vows reform

 “France will not do more than that because it would be bad for growth.
 France will not raise new taxes, which could hurt the recovery,” he said, adding that Prime Minister Manuel Valls would explain that position to German Chancellor Angela Merkel when they meet in Berlin next Monday.

 “Our German friends are perfectly right to remind us at each opportunity to do reforms.
 We’ve done some,” Hollande said.
-“Don’t ask us to do in five years ... what our German friends did in more than 10 years in a much more favorable economic setting and without any constraint from the public deficit.”
+“Don’t ask us to do in 5 years ... what our German friends did in more than 10 years in a much more favourable economic setting and without any constraint from the public deficit.”

-Speaking before 350 reporters in the grand ballroom of the Elysee presidential palace, Hollande conceded results were slow to come but added France had won backing from European Central Bank chief Mario Draghi and new European Commission President Jean-Claude Juncker for measures to stimulate growth in Europe.
+“Results are slow in coming, I recognise that,” the president told some 350 reporters and his entire cabinet in the grand ballroom of the Elysee presidential palace.

-Hollande said he was willing to go further in European Union integration with Germany, notably in the transition to sustainable energy, and to move toward a “multi-speed” Europe.
+Hollande said he was willing to go further in European Union integration with Germany, notably in the transition to sustainable energy, and to move towards a “multi-speed” Europe.

-Speaking as Scots voted in a landmark referendum on independence from Britain, the French leader voiced concern at the danger of the EU and individual member states unraveling.
+Speaking as Scots voted in a landmark referendum on independence from Britain, the French leader voiced concern at the danger of the EU and individual member states unravelling.

 “After half a century of building Europe, we risk entering a period of deconstruction,” he said, noting that the Scottish vote could set a precedent for the disintegration of other European countries and of the bloc itself.

-He rejected alternative policies offered variously by France’s employers’ organization, dissidents in his Socialist Party and further left, and the far-right National Front.
+He rejected alternative policies offered variously by France’s employers’ organisation, dissidents in his Socialist Party and further left, and the far-right National Front.

 Tearing up working time, pay and pension rules would merely create greater inequality and increase unemployment, already close to 11 percent, he said.
 Leaving the euro zone and re-erecting national borders against imports and immigrants would isolate and impoverish France, while letting deficits soar to try to spend the country’s way out of economic crisis would destroy market confidence.